 I wish I had hired help in my business sooner!
 That is the case for myself as well as for some of my clients in my Business Ecosystem Builders group.

 People often want to outsource things like marketing, social media, or other high-level critical thinking tasks.
 The problem with that is if you don’t have a really strong vision and brand for your company, and know what you are looking for, the person you hire won’t be able to do the job properly.
+Leadership is needed to set and communicate your vision clearly, you can learn how to do this with leadership training.
 Marketing is subjective and it can be really difficult to hire help for marketing.

 4 steps to delegating without frustration